U.S. Olympic chief resigns after sex abuse scandal, health cited

 Shaheen also welcomed the resignation, citing Nassar’s years of abuse.
 “It’s clear that the culture at the U.S. Olympic Committee desperately needs to change,” she said in a statement.

-Olympic gold medalist swimmer Nancy Hogshead-Makar, an advocate for female athletes and member of the Committee to Restore Integrity to the USOC, said in a Twitter post that Blackmun “didn’t enact basic #ChildProtection policies or educate the membership about how to prevent it.”
+Olympic gold medalist swimmer Nancy Hogshead-Makar, an advocate for female athletes and member of the Committee to Restore Integrity to the USOC, said in a Twitter post Blackmun “didn’t enact basic #ChildProtection policies or educate the membership about how to prevent it.”

-“His legacy will be that he failed athletes,” she added.
+“His legacy will be that he failed athletes,” she said.

 The USOC statement did not address whether the sexual abuse scandal played a role in Blackmun’s departure.
 His compensation in 2016 totaled $1.075 million, according to USOC tax filings.